-Accommodation: AirBnB has some great deals, seriously SOME GREAT DEALS, spend some time doing your research though.
+Accommodation: Airbnb has some great deals, seriously SOME GREAT DEALS, spend some time doing your research though.
 Always pick a place with good reviews and check the location thoroughly.
 We stayed in a great place in a tiny hamlet called Pouech, close to the larger town of St Girons.
 It was 53 Euros a night total, and could comfortably sleep 4 adults, that’s 13 Euros a night each!
 It had a wood fire that our host kept stocked, a huge useable kitchen and a washing machine and dryer – what more could you want!?

 Eating in: This is the cheapest way to eat pretty much anywhere and when you are in a location like the South of France there is a plethora of fresh food to be bought for cheap.
-Head to the local baker for some fresh fluffy bread(though get their early as in small towns most of the good bread is sold out by mid morning) or the butcher to get cuts of meat that are local to the region and fresh, finally go to the local grocer and buy the vegetables that come from the farms around you and are in season – so much more flavour and colour when you know where it comes from.
-But my favourite place to by food from is the markets, their produce is fresh and you can’t help but want to create amazing recipes like this French Provincial Vegetable and Mussels Recipe.
+Head to the local baker for some fresh fluffy bread(though get their early as in small towns most of the good bread is sold out by mid-morning) or the butcher to get cuts of meat that are local to the region and fresh, finally, go to the local grocer and buy the vegetables that come from the farms around you and are in season – so much more flavour and colour when you know where it comes from.
+But my favourite place to buy food from is the markets, their produce is fresh and you can’t help but want to create amazing recipes like this French Provincial Vegetable and Mussels Recipe.
 Most country towns have a market day, just ask a local when it is then turn up there with empty baskets – it’s the cheapest and best way to stock up for a week of cooking in your little cottage.
 Approx 5 Euros a day per person if you eat in.

 Eating out: If you want to go out for a meal go out for lunch.
-There are so many restaurants and cafe’s that offer great lunch menu specials, such as a three course meal paired with wine for 14 Euros.
+There are so many restaurants and cafe’s that offer great lunch menu specials, such as a three-course meal paired with wine for 14 Euros.
 It is generally a set menu so hunt for a place that is serving something you want to eat – but I guarantee that the food will be fresh, made with love and value for money.
-Oh and you will probably be eating with all the locals as in the South of France they all go out for a nice big lunch as well!
+Oh, and you will probably be eating with all the locals as in the South of France they all go out for a nice big lunch as well!

 Looking at the overall picture of costs

 Looking at the above table you can see that even if you were to go and stay in the South of France on your own for a week you could do it under the expected “backpackers” daily budget of 70-100 Euros a day.
-If you went with one other person the costs become a lot more reasonable – and if you have 3 friends to go with you… well then its super cheap.
+If you went with one other person the costs become a lot more reasonable – and if you have 3 friends to go with you… well then it’s super cheap.

 I based the above on eating out only 3 times in the week and doing 3 paid activities – so take this into consideration when creating your own budget.
-If you are likely to eat out more than that, and eat out for dinner as opposed to lunch – then look at upping those costs significantly.
+If you are likely to eat out more than that and eat out for dinner as opposed to lunch – then look at upping those costs significantly.

-Also this doesn’t take into account the little extras like wine and shopping – you know how much you are likely to spend on those items so add those into your budget.
+Also, this doesn’t take into account the little extras like wine and shopping – you know how much you are likely to spend on those items so add those into your budget.
 Wine is a lot cheaper in the South of France though… so it shouldn’t blow out your budget too much if you are sharing a bottle or two between friends over dinner.

 What are you waiting for?

-Seriously… stop reading this blog… go and spend some time with relaxing in the South of France on a budget.
+Seriously… stop reading this blog… go and spend some time relaxing in the South of France on a budget.